-Rogers Media is Canada’s largest and most dynamic publisher of magazines and digital content.
-It produces more than 50 well-known magazines including Chatelaine, Maclean’s and HELLO!
-Canada.
+Rogers Media is one of Canada’s largest and most dynamic publisher of print and digital content including Chatelaine, Maclean’s and HELLO!
+Canada, and Today’s Parent.

 Established in 2012, Rogers Media’s M-School provides interns with an opportunity to gain invaluable, real-world industry experience that will enhance classroom learning.
 The fast-paced, one-of-a-kind program focuses on three Ms: Magazine content, Multimedia and Multiplatform.
 Interns will benefit from on-the-job mentoring across all areas of publishing, including Editorial, Design, Sales & Marketing, Operations and Photo/Video Journalism.

-We’re looking for enthusiastic current students or recent grads with a passion for multiplatform media to work with and learn from our first-class team of publishing professionals.
-Network and learn from industry experts.
+We’re looking for enthusiastic students, currently enrolled University or recent grads with a passion for multiplatform media to work with and learn from our first-class team of publishing professionals.
+You will network and learn from industry experts.
 Share your talent, energy and ideas with our innovative media teams.
 Be a part of the evolution of digital publishing as we delve further into the exciting world of multiplatform content creation.

-We value our M-School students and work hard to make sure they are happily learning and getting everything they can out of the program.
-Our ideal candidates are creative, highly motivated multitaskers with excellent written and verbal communication skills.
+We value our M-School students and work hard to make sure they are learning and getting everything they can out of the program.
+The ideal candidates are creative, highly motivated has excellent written and verbal communication skills.

 Meet the M-School team